OctopusDeploy/blog/blog/2018-11/CICD-pipelines/CICD-pipelines-webinar-tips-and-tricks.md

 author: andrew.maher@octopus.com
 visibility: public
 published: 2018-11-05
+bannerImage: paul-stovell-cicd-pipeline.png
+metaImage: paul-stovell-cicd-pipeline.png
 tags:
  - Webinar
 ---

 <iframe width="560" height="315"  src="https://www.youtube.com/embed/Zfp_KZs6u_Q" frameborder="0" allowfullscreen></iframe>

-In this webinar, you’ll learn from Microsoft MVP, Jeffrey Palermo and Octopus Deploy Founder and CEO, Paul Stovell as they share tips and tricks to optimize your CI/CD pipeline.
+In this webinar, you’ll learn from Microsoft MVP, Jeffrey Palermo and Octopus Deploy Founder and CEO, Paul Stovell as they share tips and tricks to optimize your CI/CD pipeline .

 Some of the questions covered include:
 *  How often should you deploy?
 5 times a day?
 1 time per week?
 Or just the ability to deploy whenever you want/need to?
 (10:02)